-The ability to understand and feel people’s emotions, value them more and mix a spoonful of overthinking recipe is what makes a person an ‘Overthinking Empath.’
+The ability to understand and feel people’s emotions and value them more and mix a spoonful of overthinking recipe makes a person an ‘Overthinking Empath.’

-A mixture of empathetic abilities and overthinking leads to them ignoring their necessities and compromising their emotional well-being.
+A mixture of their empathetic abilities and overthinking leads to them ignoring their necessities and compromising their well-being.

-They start giving more importance to other people’s energy to an extreme end, resulting in feeling drained.
+They start giving more importance to other people’s energy to such an extreme end that, oftentimes, it leads to them feeling drained, and becoming an “Overwhelmed Empath”.

 In this article, we will examine how overthinking and empathy are connected, and a few management techniques for it.

-However, an ‘Overthinking Empath’ means an empath who constantly overthinks situations, often those including others’ being hurt or in pain.
+However, an ‘Overthinking Empath’ means an empath who constantly overthinks situations that involves the factor of empathy.

-Being an empath is difficult: There are times when you wish you could just switch off your empathetic nature, or comfort those in need.
+Being an empath could be difficult: There are times when you wish you could just switch off that part of your brain, to stop overanalyzing and simply be present in the moment.

-When an overthinker empath senses a situation involving showing empathy towards another, they take it personal!
+When an empath overthinking senses a situation involving showing empathy towards another, their brain registers it in the category of “importance.”

 What happens when an empath overthinks?
 A few consequences are given below: